natduboiss/portfolio/README.md

 Natacha Dubois, Graphic Designer

 Hi, I’m Natacha Dubois.
 I’m a graphic designer in the Ottawa region.
-I’m in my second year of the three year  graphic design program at Algonquin College.
+I’m in my last year of the graphic design program at Algonquin College.
 I’m also bilingual.

-I’ve always had a passion for illustrations.
-Over two years of being in this program I discovered a passion in web design.
-I have a strong passion in problem solving but making things pretty comes to a close second.
+I’ve always had a passion for illustrations growing up.
+However, over two years of being in this program I discovered a passion in web design and motion graphics.
+I have a strong passion in problem solving, this is what feeds my love for web and motion.
 As a designer I take on every project by firstly analyzing the goal, then create an innovative and meaningful solution for everyone.

 - **[dubo0063@algonquinlive.com](mailto:dubo0063@algonquinlive.com)**
 - [Behance](https://behance.net/dubo006358d3)